- How can one model the effect on inventory from a change in the stocked locations?

 Scenario 2: The Overall Supply Network Modeling Approach

-- Step 1: Take a sample of product locations that you intend to change the number of stocking locations.
+- Step 1: Take a sample of product locations to change the number of stocking locations.

 - Step 2: Calculate the as is stock and safety stock.